Mo3he/Axis_Cam_Tailscale/README.md

 ## 💖 Support

-If you like this project and want to support future updates:
+If you like this project and want to support my work:
 👉 [Sponsor Me](https://github.com/sponsors/Mo3he)